 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include vomiting, dizziness or drowsiness, seizures, fast heartbeats, fainting, or coma.

 Avoid driving or hazardous activity until you know how duloxetine will affect you.
 Your reactions could be impaired.
 Dizziness or fainting can cause falls, accidents, or severe injuries.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.

 Avoid drinking alcohol.
 It may increase your risk of liver damage.

-Ask your doctor before taking a nonsteroidal anti-inflammatory drug (NSAID) for pain, arthritis, fever, or swelling.
-This includes aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib (Celebrex), diclofenac, indomethacin, meloxicam, and others.
-Using an NSAID with Cymbalta may cause you to bruise or bleed easily.
+Ask your doctor before taking a nonsteroidal anti-inflammatory drug (NSAID) such as aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib (Celebrex), diclofenac, indomethacin, meloxicam, and others.
+Using an NSAID with duloxetine may cause you to bruise or bleed easily.

 Cymbalta side effects